valekseev03/Countdown/README.md

 # Countdown
 Number Section of the Countdown Game Show (no timer)

-(not fully random since seeds are predictable, uses the console)
+(not fully random since seeds are predictable; uses the console)